Getting Better Is About Making Your Worst Less Bad. And Knowing More.

 So I will end up around 12th for the year.

 And I will be very happy with that.
 I’m a Grand Master at age 52, and getting noticeably weaker and slower with every passing year.
 I weigh 20 kilos more than I should.
 I have a fused left ankle, and a destroyed left elbow.
-I have little talent, and I physically practice very little.
+I am not terribly talented, and I physically practice very little.
 My scoring at the Majors has been lacklustre and I’ve had bad tennis elbow twice in the last 18 months.

 Yet my PDGA rating has never been higher, and I’m playing the best disc golf of my life.
 So, I put it to you that if I can play good disc golf, then literally anyone can.